 There's a chance that some of the chambered cairns on the islands or on the mainland coast might have been used for watching for fires and signals from the other side of the sound.
 Screening out ambient light when sitting in a cairn's chamber, a distant light from across the sea would become more visible.
 This theory needs testing out.

 For sailors coming from the Scillies, to take a fix on Sennen beach it was a matter of triangulating to Cape Cornwall and Carn Lês Boel on each side of Sennen.
 Sail toward a point halfway between them and you’ll come into sight of Sennen beach.

 Similarly, sailing to the Scillies, keep these two headlands equidistant behind you and you'll find the islands.
-This is important because, when in a boat on the sea, the islands become visible only five miles away, even though they can be seen from up on the cliffs of Penwith - this is an earth-curvature issue.
+This is important because, when in a small boat on the sea, the islands become visible only five miles away, even though they can be seen from up on the cliffs of Penwith - this is an earth-curvature issue.
 However, at times, and due to atmospheric light-bending, the islands sometimes appear to rise out of the sea, as seen from Penwith's cliffs.

 In the bronze age, what now are many islands were once one main island with a few outliers - sea levels have risen in the Scillies relative to the land since the bronze age.

 Regarding alignments over the sea, it was alignment 78 that clinched it: an alignment from St Michael’s Mount to Boscawen-ûn which, when extended, went through Maen Castle near Sennen to Bonfire Carn on Samson Hill, Bryher - a beacon hill.
 Also on the alignment were the Chapel Downs cairns on St Martin’s, the Longships Rocks off Sennen, and Ennis Farm menhir on Penwith.